A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV: Introduction

-While other methods may only address a subset of these challenges, we provide a unified framework which can ensure flight performance under model uncertainties, external disturbances, and unknown reference trajectory dynamics.
-We design a robust feedback linearizing control strategy that can achieve excellent transient tracking performance even in the presence of these disturbances.
-Our framework enables real-time trajectory generation based on position information of a reference system which may have partially known or completely unknown dynamics.
-Furthermore, the magnitude of disturbance this method can overcome is not dependent on control gains, but rather on observer gains.
+In contrast to these approaches, we adopt a disturbance observer approach that allows handling (i) partial state measurement, (ii) imperfectly known system parameters, and (iii) unknown disturbances.
+Furthermore, the magnitude of disturbance EHGO-based controllers can overcome is not dependent on control gains, but rather on observer gains.
 This allows total freedom in assigning control gains, which can be chosen to shape the transient response as we recover the performance of a desired linear system.
+Additionally, our EHGO-based approach also allows for estimating a desired system trajectory in the contexts where the desired trajectory is generated by a dynamical system with unknown or partially known dynamics.
+Examples include trajectories generated by a human-driven vehicle or a boat operating in unsteady waters.

 To showcase the performance of our method, we will apply our technique to the problem of landing a multi-rotor on a mobile platform~\cite{kong2014vision,gautam2014survey}.
-Multiple control methodologies have been applied to this problem, including model predictive control~\cite{feng2018autonomous,maces2017autonomous}, PI control \cite{herisse2011landing,serra2016landing,sanchez2014approach}, and feedback linearizing control~\cite{hoang2017vision}.
-Many approaches either do not consider modeling error and external disturbances, or consider them to be constant or slowly time-varying~\cite{herisse2011landing,serra2016landing}.
+Multiple control methodologies have been applied to this problem, including model predictive control~\cite{feng2018autonomous,maces2017autonomous}, PI control \cite{herisse2011landing,serra2016landing}, and feedback linearizing control~\cite{hoang2017vision}.
+Many approaches either do not consider modeling error and external disturbances or consider them to be constant or slowly time-varying~\cite{herisse2011landing,serra2016landing}.
 In contrast, our approach only requires that any uncertainty be bounded and continuously differentiable.

-State estimators such as a Kalman filter have been used to estimate the dynamic state of the mobile platform~\cite{sanchez2014approach,kim2014outdoor} under the assumptions that the dynamic model of the mobile platform is known and it travels with unknown, but constant, velocity.
-Through our EHGO design, these assumptions are relaxed, requiring no information about the dynamics or input of the mobile platform.
-An alternative approach to estimate the state of the mobile platform uses optical flow data~\cite{herisse2011landing,serra2016landing}, or visual cue data~\cite{kendoul2014four} in which a dynamic model of the mobile platform is not required.
-In these cases the relative velocity is estimated through the optical flow algorithms and is minimized in the control to ensure tracking.
-The proposed approach relies on relative position measurements and is complimentary to optical flow methods.